Speak less on Rafale, Shiv Sena advises BJP

 The Marathi daily noted the Supreme Court on Wednesday rejected the government's contention that sensitive documents accessed by the media on the Rafale deal can't be treated as evidence and said it will examine the papers while reviewing its December 14 order giving a clean chit to the contract.

 The Congress has alleged a massive corruption in the Rs.
-58,000-crore Rafale deal and its president Rahul Gandhi has repeatedly targeted the prime minister over the issue.
+58,000-crore Rafale deal and its president Rahul Gandhi has repeatedly targeted the Prime Minister over the issue.

 The Sena said along with the ban on release of a biopic on PM Modi, the Election Commission has also disallowed airing of political content on NaMo TV.